-American-style political campaigning meets former-Soviet subterfuge, based on the true story of a trio of elite U.S. consultants hired by Russian businessmen to steer President Boris Yeltsin’s 1996 bid for re-election.
-Sharp script and direction and highly capable cast make this an amusing satire and a class entry for Showtime and other cablers.
+American-style political campaigning meets former-Soviet subterfuge in “Spinning Boris,” based on the true story of a trio of elite U.S. consultants hired by Russian businessmen to steer President Boris Yeltsin’s 1996 bid for re-election.
+Depicting the Americans as smart, savvy and smoothly manipulative and the Russians as corrupt, secretive, obtuse, drunk or all the above, the film seems a little slanted.
+But the sharp script and direction and highly capable cast make this an amusing political satire and a class entry for Showtime and other cablers.

 Central figure is vet political consultant George Gorton (Jeff Goldblum), who most recently had a hand in Arnold Schwarzenegger’s California gubernatorial campaign.
 Here Gorton and his partners Dick Dresner (Anthony LaPaglia) and Joe Shumate (Liev Schreiber) receive a call asking for their involvement in Russia’s first free election in more than 1,000 years.

 Their daunting task: to resurrect Yeltsin from rock-bottom approval ratings caused by poor health, crippling economic reforms, runaway inflation and rampant organized crime.
 With a 63% expected voter turnout, unlimited campaign funds and a quarter of a million dollars in fees plus expenses, Shumate encourages them to rise to the challenge of what he calls the “Mt.
 Everest of consulting.”